 Each overland truck carries everything needed to be completely self-sufficient.
 It has a fully equipped kitchen, including food, cutlery, pots and pans and a gas stove.
-All the day to day chores such as cleaning, washing-up, checking security and helping the Safari Cook shop and prepare meals are shared amongst all the passengers.
+All the day to day chores such as cleaning, washing-up, checking security and helping the safari cook shop and prepare meals are shared amongst all the passengers.
 But, there’s still plenty of time for relaxation and sightseeing and itineraries build in chill out time, wildlife spotting and the various activities on offer.
-Along the way there are also opportunities to upgrade to a room for the night or eat out in a local restaurant as a treat.
+Along the way there are also opportunities to eat out in a local restaurant as a treat.

 Where once overland groups would camp in the bush each night, today there are a wide range of great campsites catering for overlanders and the vehicles, with activities, bars, restaurants and excellent facilities.
 Our trips spend the night in a secure campsite every night.
 There are a handful of campsites that may not have a shower or a beer available, though most have running water - whether it is hot or cold, respectively, is another matter!
 Sometimes conditions can be challenging – it may be dusty or rainy, it can get exceedingly hot or very cold – come prepared for the respective season you’re travelling in and you’ll have little to worry about.
 Africa is a vast continent and distances between the highlights we visit can be far apart.
 Some of the drives will be long and there are a few patches where the roads range from lightly bumpy to almost impassable.
 Long driving distances usually require an early start, so expect to marvel at an array of breathtaking African sunrises during your journey.
 There may be a few hiccups in the itinerary when a bridge is washed away or there’s a mechanical emergency.
 But, none of these will spoil your trip if you approach them with the flexible attitude and a good sense of humour.